anagha-google/dataproc-labs/2-dataproc-gce-with-terraform/README.md

 7. Dataproc on GCE cluster
 8. User Managed Service Account
 9. Requisite IAM permissions
+10. Copy of code, data, etc into buckets
+11. Import of Airflow DAG
+12. Configuration of Airflow variables

 ### 3.2.
 Run the terraform scripts